wsphd/fcculs/README.md

   * ***DBMS:***  Locally, with respect to database management, the database joins generally take the most amount of time, even using indexes.
     More RAM and faster hard drives help.
     I've used SQLite internally but I've kept the joins in SQL (rather than, say, `dplyr` or `data.table`) so that it's relatively easy to to switch DBMS back-ends.

-**Code**:

-I've tried to use Base R functionality in most places.
-  The few libraries that are used are listed at the top of the R script.
-  The code begins with the `main()` function at the bottom of the R script.
-  The code is very liberally commented.
-This should help new users in general, and also, advanced users with alterations specifically.

 I welcome your feedback.